-Who: Texans who want to get involved in their local community
+Who: Texans who want to clean and beautify their local communities.

-What: The KTB Fall Sweep is a program to support the efforts of KTB Affiliates, nonprofits, volunteers, corporations, scout groups and communities organize fall cleanups.
-Registered participants will have access to the online event toolkit and receive trash bags, recycle bags, gloves, sunscreen and a first aid kit.
+What: The KTB Fall Sweep is a program to support the efforts of KTB Affiliates, nonprofits, volunteers, corporations, scout groups and other community groups to organize fall cleanups and beautification projects.
+Registered participants will have access to an online event toolkit and receive trash bags and other cleanup supplies.

-When: Our third annual Fall Sweep will open September 3 and run through November 8, 2019.
-All cleanup activity within this time frame is eligible for free cleanup supplies.
-Fall Sweep supplies include trash and recycle bags, nitrile and work gloves.
+When: Our third annual Fall Sweep will open September 3 and run through November 15, 2019.
+All cleanup and beautification activity within this time frame is eligible for free cleanup supplies.

-Where: KTB Fall Sweep events can take place in any public area in your community needing some attention.
-We recommend parks, schools, main street/downtown, watershed areas and roadways.
+Where: KTB Fall Sweep events can take place in any public area such as parks, schools, main street/downtown, watershed areas and roadways

 Ways to get involved: